wevbarker/HiGGS-devel/README.md

 ## What are peta4 and appcg?

-The files `/peta4.*` and `/appcg.*` refer to the jobs which implement the HiGGS Commissioning Survey and various unit tests.
+The files `/peta4.*` and `/appcg.*` refer to the jobs which implement the [HiGGS Commissioning Survey](https://wevbarker.com/higgs.html) and various unit tests.
 The names refer to two computing services:
-1. Peta4 is a supercomputer, the CPU component of Cambridge University's heterogeneous CSD3 facility.
+1. [Peta-4](https://www.hpc.cam.ac.uk/systems/peta-4) is a supercomputer, the CPU component of Cambridge University's heterogeneous [CSD3](https://www.hpc.cam.ac.uk/high-performance-computing) facility.
-2. appcg is a small, private compute server belonging to the Cavendish Laboratory Astrophysics Group.
+2. [appcg](https://www.astro.phy.cam.ac.uk/local/computing) is a small, private compute server belonging to the [Cavendish Laboratory Astrophysics Group](https://www.astro.phy.cam.ac.uk/).

 These sources are included to give inspiration to users who which to perform HPC surveys, though the user's architecture may well differ.